ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-waterfall-series/index.md

 }

 export interface AgWaterfallSeriesLineOptions {
+    /** Whether or not the connector lines should be shown. */ enabled?: boolean;
     /** The colour to use for the connector lines. */ stroke?: CssColor;
     /** The width in pixels of the connector lines. */